 Once you nail down the plan design, make sure everything—from eligibility requirements to the way you can earn days—are clearly mapped out in your employee handbook.
 That way, your team will feel confident knowing exactly what their options are.

 Want more info on how to design a PTO policy?
-HR expert Katie can walk you through the process:
+This human resources expert can walk you through the process.